 As is evident from the list above, most of these Operating Systems are obsolete by today except for Blackberry.
 The problem with Blackberry is much deeper than supporting legacy software.
-When WhatsApp started out in 2009, the App Store was still in it’s infancy and 70% of all the phones sold had either Symbian or Blackberry OS on them.
+When WhatsApp started out in 2009, the App Store was still in its infancy and 70% of all the phones sold had either Symbian or Blackberry OS on them.
 However, in the years following, tides have turned and Windows, Apple and Android contribute a staggering 99.5% of all new smartphones sold.
-In light of this, it seems a sound decision to stop supporting Blackberry devices as the expense in creating a native app for the platform is not backed up by the diminishing user count.
+In light of this, it seems a sound decision to stop supporting Blackberry devices as the expense of creating a native app for the platform is not backed up by the diminishing user count.

 “This was a tough decision for us to make,” said the blog-post in regards to dropping support “but the right one in order to give people better ways to keep in touch with friends, family, and loved ones using WhatsApp.”